-The ITiCSE 2019 Doctoral Consortium provides an opportunity for doctoral candidates studying computing education to explore and develop their research interests in a workshop environment with a panel of established researchers in the field.
+The ITiCSE 2020 doctoral consortium (DC) provides an opportunity for doctoral candidates studying computing education to explore and develop their research interests in a workshop environment with a panel of established researchers in the field.
 We invite doctoral candidates to apply for this opportunity to share their work with a community of candidates in a similar situation.
-This is an excellent opportunity to get feedback on a research topic, or ideas on future direction from senior researchers in the field.
+This is an excellent opportunity to get feedback on a research topic, or ideas on future direction, from senior researchers in the field.

-Candidates of any seniority can apply as long as they will not have graduated before the event.
+Candidates at any level of their doctoral study can apply so long as they will not have graduated before the event.

-Contact Mark and Angela via firstname.lastname@example.org for further information.
+Contact the DC chairs, firstname.lastname@example.org for further information.

 The DC has the following objectives:

 An application for Doctoral Consortium should be a single PDF consisting of two sections:

-1. A 2-page research description (the Extended Abstract) covering central aspects of your PhD work, which follows the ACM Template.
-Only one (1) author should be present on this description – the candidate applying for participation in the DC.
-Please note that if accepted, this research description would be published in the conference proceedings – and therefore should be written to a high standard.
+1. A two-page research description (the extended abstract) covering central aspects of your PhD work, which must use the ACM Template.
+Only one author should be named on this description: the candidate applying for participation in the DC.
+If accepted, this research description will be published in the conference proceedings, and should therefore be written to a high standard.